Hirenr12/BrainRotGame_OPSC7312POE/README.md

   3. If all squares are filled and no player has won, the game ends in a draw.

 ### Floppy Bird
--A fun and simple game inspired by the classic Flappy Bird.
+- A fun and simple game inspired by the classic Flappy Bird.
--Players must navigate a bird through a series of obstacles, earning points based on how far they progress.
+- Players must navigate a bird through a series of obstacles, earning points based on how far they progress.
--As part of the game, players earn points that are updated to the global leaderboard after each session.
+- As part of the game, players earn points that are updated to the global leaderboard after each session.

 ### Colour Matcher
--A quick-thinking game where the player must determine whether the font color matches the word's spelling.
+- A quick-thinking game where the player must determine whether the font color matches the word's spelling.
--Players are shown words with different font colors and must answer True or False depending on whether the displayed font color matches the color the word spells out.
+- Players are shown words with different font colors and must answer True or False depending on whether the displayed font color matches the color the word spells out.
--Points are awarded based on accuracy and speed, and these points contribute to both the global and private leaderboards.
+- Points are awarded based on accuracy and speed, and these points contribute to both the global and private leaderboards.

 ## Getting Started